cyberrangecz/docs/docs/index.md

 But if you need professional support or just looking for someone who will help you pick up the OpenStack cluster and deploy the KYPO CRP for you, [let us know](https://www.crp.kypo.muni.cz).

-## Help us with KYPO Cyber Range Platform
+## Be a part of our KYPO CRP community

 KYPO Cyber Range Platform is an open-source project.
 We walked a long way with the support of projects and institutions listed below.
 If you are considering supporting our KYPO CRP or contributing to it, please [contact us](https://www.crp.kypo.muni.cz).